-Circumstance leaves a group of sorority sisters still in their house a few days prior to Christmas.
+In 2006’s Black Christmas, circumstance leaves a group of sorority sisters still in their house in the days leading up to Christmas.
 Simultaneously, Billy Lenz, the spree killer that lived in their home years prior, escapes from captivity.
 Immediately thereafter, he returns to his childhood dwelling.
 Bill then teams up with his sister-daughter Agnes, who has been off the grid for years.
 The pair join forces to wish the girls a Merry Christmas…and a blood soaked New Year.

-Black Christmas (2006) is written and directed by Glen Morgan (Final Destination).
-It is the remake that no one asked for.
+Black Christmas (2006) was written and directed by Glen Morgan (Final Destination).
+It is the remake that no one asked for and the remake that no one needed.
 It is Black Christmas modernized for the 21st century – complete with cell phones and sex tapes.
-The original is one of the greatest slasher films of all time and left very little to be improved upon in a reboot.
-However, if taken as its own standalone effort, Black Christmas (2006) isn’t completely without merit.
-There’s plenty to pick apart about the film but there are also a handful of things this reimagining gets right.
+The original is one of the greatest slasher flicks of all time and left very little to be improved upon in a reboot.

 Among the film’s flaws, it takes some major leaps of faith that most viewers probably won’t be on board with.
-For example: While I’ve never tried it, I would be willing to bet that a regular sized candy cane is not strong enough to puncture a corroded artery.
+For example: While I’ve never tried it, I would be willing to bet money that a regular sized candy cane sharpened to a point is not strong enough to puncture a carotid artery.
 But that doesn’t stop this reboot from making it happen.